Digital Photographic Imaging 3, 251B

 Class will begin on time.
 Please arrive a few minutes early.
 If you are absent from class it is your responsibility to find out what was missed and make up that work, quizzes, notes, handouts, demonstrations etc. The instructor will not take class time to assist in lab makeups, nor will come in outside of scheduled hours to do so.

-4 or more absences will result in a GRADE of an “F” for the semester.
+2 absences will result in a final GRADE reduction of one letter grade for the semester.

 Scholastic dishonesty will not be tolerated and will be prosecuted to the fullest extent.
 You are expected to have read and understood the current issue of the student handbook (published by Student Services) regarding student responsibilities and rights, and the intellectual property policy, for information about procedures and about what constitutes acceptable on-campus behavior.